spacetimecausality/spacetimecausality.github.io/_pages/about.md

 ### Joining the Group

 To join, just email us at <span id="email-link">email us</span> with your name, affiliation, and a few words about your interest.<br>
-We look forward to welcoming new faces — we do ask for regular participation and active engagement.</p>
+We look forward to welcoming new faces ; we do ask for regular participation and active engagement.

 <script>
   document.addEventListener("DOMContentLoaded", function () {